z-arabi/Machine-Learning/README.md

 # Machine-Learning
-All of the concepts of machine learning is coded here.
+All of the concepts of machine learning are coded here.

 ## Agenda
 1. Linear Regression